Fox News Deleted An Anti-Diversity Opinion Column About The Olympics

-Fox News on Friday deleted a controversial opinion column that argued the US Olympic team had "[bowed to] political correctness by assigning teams quotas for race, religion, or sexuality."
+Fox News on Friday deleted a controversial opinion column written by a top network executive that argued the US Olympic team had "[bowed to] political correctness by assigning teams quotas for race, religion, or sexuality."

-The piece, titled "In Olympics, let's focus on the winner of the race — not the race of the winner," criticized a US Olympic official for praising the diversity of this year's American athletes and caused outrage after it was published Wednesday.
+The piece, titled "In Olympics, let's focus on the winner of the race — not the race of the winner," criticized a US Olympic official for praising the diversity of this year's US athletes and caused outrage after it was published Wednesday.

-"That was followed by a, frankly, embarrassing laundry list of how many African-Americans, Asians and openly gay athletes are on this year’s US team," wrote John Moody, whose title was listed as Executive Vice President, Executive Editor for Fox News.
-"No sport that we are aware of awards points – or medals – for skin color or sexual orientation."
+"That was followed by a, frankly, embarrassing laundry list of how many African-Americans, Asians and openly gay athletes are on this year’s US team," wrote John Moody, the executive vice president and executive editor for Fox News.
+"No sport that we are aware of awards points — or medals — for skin color or sexual orientation."

 "Unless it’s changed overnight, the motto of the Olympics, since 1894, has been 'Faster, Higher, Stronger,'" he wrote.
 "It appears the US Olympic Committee would like to change that to 'Darker, Gayer, Different.'"